-Join Shea Hanson for an in-depth discussion in this video Overview of instructional design, part of Instructional Design Essentials: Models of ID.
+Join Shea Hanson for an in-depth discussion in this video Overview of instructional design, part of Instructional Design: Models of ID.

 Before we begin looking at instructional design models, let's first define Instructional Design.
 My favorite definition comes from the Education Department at the University of Michigan.
 The definition states, Instructional Design is the systematic development of instructional specifications using learning instructional theory to insure the quality of instruction.
 It is the entire process of analysis of learning needs and goals and the development of a delivery system to meet those needs.
 It includes the development of instructional materials and activities, and try out and evaluation of all instruction and learner activities.